awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 However, if the keyring attempts to decrypt using CMK C and cannot, this failure still honors the configured intent and MUST NOT halt decryption.
-The configured intent is that they keyring MUST *attempt* with these CMKs, not that they MUST *succeed*.
+The configured intent is that the keyring MUST *attempt* with these CMKs, not that they MUST *succeed*.

 ### Why OnEncrypt and OnDecrypt are different